 - Did you know that your car has a cabin air filter than needs to be changed annually or every 12,000 miles?
 Follow recommended change intervals as noted in your vehicle owner’s manual.
 The cabin air filter change is in addition to your car engine filter.

 - Your cabin air filter may not be changed as part of your routine car maintenance.
 But don’t worry, it’s easy to do yourself.
-Really
+Really.

 FRAM Fresh Breeze® cabin air filters are the only filters that use the same ARM& HAMMER® baking soda that I use to clean, freshen and naturally deodorize in my home.
 Natural deodorizing will help keep my car interior clean and fresh by filtering the air coming into the car cabin.

-FRAM Fresh Breeze® cabin air filters can be found at Walmart on the Oil & Air Filters aisle in the automotive section.
+FRAM Fresh Breeze® cabin air filters can be found at Walmart in the Oil & Air Filters aisle in the automotive section.
 You can use Walmart.com to find out if your car has a cabin air filter and which cabin air filter your car needs by supplying you with the part number.

 Changing your cabin air filter is something you can do yourself.
-FRAMFreshBreeze.com has installation guides that include both written and video instruction.
+FRAMFreshBreeze.com has installation guides that include both written and video instructions.
 It also has a texting feature that allows you to have the installation and part number that you looked up for your specific car sent directly to your phone.
 How convenient is that?

 To change the cabin air filter on my car, I simply unlock the two clips, open up the compartment, remove the dirty air filter, replace it with a new cabin air filter, close and relock the clips.
 It takes less than three minutes to accomplish.
 I can even change my cabin air filter while waiting for my children at a sports practice or activity.

 How many hours do you spend sitting in your car waiting each week?
 Why not take advantage of that otherwise wasted time to clean your car interior?
 You deserve to spend those hours waiting each week in a clean, fresh smelling car.
-Check out these other great ideas to keep your car neat, clean and organized.